Christinakeke/Soooo-expensive/docs/index.md

   </div>

 <br>
 India is quite differnet from other countries.
 The correlation between exchange rate and inflation in India is positive.
 The p-value is less than 0.05, which means that the correlation between exchange rate and inflation in India is significant.
 The R-squared is 0.140353,  the correlation relatively strong.
+<br><br>
 </details>

 <details>